MooreThreads/RetinaGS/README.md

   #### --resolution / -r
   Specifies resolution of the loaded images before training.
 If provided 1, 2, 4 or 8, uses original, 1/2, 1/4 or 1/8 resolution, respectively.
 For all other values, rescales the width to the given number while maintaining image aspect.
 If not set and input image width exceeds 1.6K pixels, inputs are automatically rescaled to this target.
   #### --interations
-  Number of total iterations to train for, 30_000 by default.
+  The total number of training iterations, defaulting to 30_000.
   #### --epochs
-  Number of total epochs to train for.
-Effective only when --iterations is not specified.
+  The total number of training epochs.
+This is only effective if --iterations is not specified.

 </details>
 <br>